 Read my reviews of Matayo's The Wedding Game (4 stars), In Tune with Love (4-1/2 stars), and A Painted Summer (4-1/2 stars).

 Author Amy Matayo is an excellent speaker, mathematician, seamstress, chef...and liar.
 She's decent at writing books but not much else.
 Then again, the book thing makes her marginally cool and a whole lot intimidating.

 Not really.
 Not even her kids are afraid of her.

 She graduated with barely passing grades from John Brown University with a degree in Journalism.
 But she's proud of that degree and all the ways she hasn't put it to good use.

 She laughs often, cries easily, feels deeply, and loves hard.
 She lives in Arkansas with her husband and four kids and is working on her next novel.

 Keep up with her: website, Facebook, Twitter, Instagram

-Disclosure of Material Connection: I received this book free for review from Kregel Publications.
-I was not required to write a positive review.
+Disclosure of Material Connection: I received a complimentary copy of this novel from the publisher in exchange for my honest opinion.
 The opinions I have expressed are my own.
 Also, some of the links in the post above are “affiliate links.”
-This means if you click on the link and purchase the item, I will receive an affiliate commission.
+This means if you click on the link and purchase an item, I will receive an affiliate commission.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."